Sonickmumba/eat-and-split/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Travel-list <a name="about-project"></a>
+# 📖 Eat and split <a name="about-project"></a>

-**Budget_app** is a mobile web application where one can manage their budget: have a list of transactions associated with a category, so that one can see how much money you spent and on what.
+**Eat-and-split** is a mobile web application where one can manage their budget: have a list of transactions associated with a category, so that one can see how much money you spent and on what.
 It is built using Ruby on Rails.

 # ERD Diagram